How to Choose the Best Streaming Device in Japan: A Logical Guide for Expats

 Moving to Japan is exciting, but setting up your home entertainment can be a headache.
 You walk into a Yodobashi Camera or browse Amazon.co.jp, only to see devices with Japanese menus and confusing specs.

-Which one is truly English-friendly?
+Which one is truly easy to use in your preferred language?
 Which one lets you watch your favorite shows from back home while enjoying local Japanese apps like TVer?
-In this guide, we compare the top 3 streaming devices in Japan to help you make the right choice.

-Fire TV Stick
+Amazon Fire TV Stick

 Apple TV